WHY ARE YOUR COURSES MORE EXPENSIVE THAN OTHER SCHOOLS IN YOUR AREA?

 Please feel free to contact us with any questions or concerns.

 Always dress for the season and in layers.
 Please keep in mind that when you are on the water it is typically cooler than being on shore.
 Soft-soled shoes are required for all sailing lessons.
 Bringing a rain jacket or light foul-weather gear is advisable.

 CAN I BRING FOOD AND/OR DRINKS?

-We provide a sandwich lunch, chips, crackers, sodas and bottled waters for all lessons.
+We provide a sandwich lunch, chips, gatorade and bottled waters for all lessons.
 You are more than welcome to bring food and drinks if you would like.
 Food items that require little or no on-board preparation are recommended.
 Ice for refrigeration is provided.
 No adult beverages are to be consumed during lessons.

 DO I NEED TO BRING ANYTHING?

 Sun Screen - Although we do have a bimini for shade, we advise you to bring sun protection.
 Sunbeams reflect off of the top of the water.

 Sailing Gloves - Advisable, but not mandatory.
 West Marine is minutes away from us, or you can order some online.
 Most are very affordable.